Tomella/explorer-3d/README.md

 Proj4js allows data stored in different projections to be transformed onto the projection of the viewport.

 ThreeJS is the WebGL wrapper that allows 3D rendering in a more abstracted way.

+## IE11
+You need promises.
+You need promises in the web worker.
+The ES6-PROMISE is bundled as a resource so that the web workers can find the location.
+NB: We don't load the library if in a browser that supports Promises.
+### Problems
+If you are going to support IE11 then there are a few things.
+It seems to hold onto memory even after the API has cleaned up therefore for big data you are better off refreshing the page rather than deleting via the API and start again.
+It isn't the API hanging onto the memory as profiling it shows it is holding nothing it shouldn't be.
+On my machine it seems to crash around 1.5 GB of memory.
+Obvioulsy that will vary.

 ## Where do I find data?
 All the the normal places.
 Go to the relevant autorities and search on "gocad"